-5611-13 22nd Avenue,
+5611-5613 22nd Avenue,

 No one has favorited this theater yet

-The Strand Theatre was renamed the Norge Theatre, very likely to honor the then-timely adventures of the famed airship Norge (pronounced “NOR-gay”).
+The Strand Theatre was renamed the Norge Theatre, reopening on April 4, 1927 with Wallace Beery in “Behind the Front”.
+It was very likely named to honor the then-timely adventures of the famed airship Norge (pronounced “NOR-gay”).
 It seems the film accompaniment was via a piano, and some local amateur acts were offered.

 A longtime area resident told of attending the 1927 “The Phantom of the Opera” when the nitrate film caught fire and the quick-thinking projectionist grabbed the flaming reel and pitched it out the south window onto the pavement.

-After the Norge-nee-Strand Theatre closed, the building was the Pacetti Food Shop for decades, and by the 1970s was the Second Time Around furniture retail store and factory.
+After the Norge-nee-Strand Theatre closed, the building was the Pacetti Food Shop for decades, and by the 1970’s was the Second Time Around furniture retail store and factory.

-The end came for the building in early 1982 when a freak heavy wet overnight snowstorm weakened the facade, bulging it outward visibly.
-Alarmed passersby notified city inspectors who barricaded the area and ordered immediate demolition.
+The end came for the building in early-1982 when a freak heavy wet overnight snowstorm weakened the façade, bulging it outward visibly.
+Alarmed passers-by notified city inspectors who barricaded the area and ordered immediate demolition.
 The lot is now a paved parking lot for area businesses.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.